logo

 However, tearing open a coconut is a time-consuming process.
 In reality, it may take the crab many days to crack open the coconut.
 And this is where these creatures' second fascinating skill comes into play.

-These huge crabs have incredible climbing abilities and can scale virtually any surface they come across.
+These huge crabs have incredible climbing abilities and can scale virtually any surface they encounter.
 They can quickly open a coconut by cutting it into a husk nut, carrying it with their claw 10 meters (33 feet) into a tree, and dropping it to the ground.

 When confronted by a swarm of coconut crabs, this dog behaves similarly to the partygoers: calm and collected.